Theoretical approach to resonant inelastic x-ray scattering in iron-based superconductors at the energy scale of the superconducting gap: Numerical Results

-In \cref{fig:lifeas} are shown the RIXS intensities for the charge and spin DSF at a fixed energy loss $\hbar\omega=2\Delta_0=12 \meV$ as a function of the transferred momentum $\bf q$, for different choices of the SC order parameter symmetry, calculated using \cref{eq:StructureFactor}.
-In LiFeAs, no nesting occurs between the hole and the electron pockets\cite{Borisenko2010}, and therefore the peak at ${\bf Q}_{AF}$ in the QP spectra, which corresponds to the scattering between hole and electron pockets, is much weaker and broader than in the LaOFeAs case.
-The intensive square-like intensity distribution around the center of the Brillouin zone obtained for all assumed types of pairing is a typical feature of the low energy spectrum in LiFeAs arising from interband scattering processes between the two hole-like Fermi surface sheets\cite{Hanke2012,Hess2013}.
+In \cref{fig:lifeas} we show the RIXS intensities for the charge and spin DSF at a fixed energy loss $\hbar\omega=2\Delta_0=12 \meV$ as a function of the transferred momentum $\bf q$, for different choices of the SC order parameter symmetry, calculated using \cref{eq:StructureFactor}.
+The resonant peaks at ${\bf Q}_{\rm AF}$ and at $|{\bf q}|\approx\pi/2$ are clearly visible in the calculated spectra, and are consistent with recent INS experiments\cite{Knolle2012,Qureshi2012}.
+However, in LiFeAs, no nesting occurs between the hole and the electron pockets\cite{Borisenko2010}, and therefore the peak at ${\bf Q}_{\rm AF}$ in the quasiparticle spectra, which corresponds to the scattering between hole and electron pockets, is much weaker and broader than in the LaOFeAs case.
+We find a square-like intensity distribution at small momenta for all the considered pairing symmetries, which is a typical feature of the low-energy spectrum in LiFeAs arising from inter-band scattering processes between the two hole-like Fermi surface branches\cite{Hanke2012,Hess2013}.
 Indeed, as in the previous case, RIXS spectra in LiFeAs are strongly sensitive to the symmetry of the SC order parameter and on its relative phase differences along the Fermi surface.
-In fact, spectral intensities at ${\bf Q}_{AF}$ are further suppressed in the charge and in the spin DSF respectively in the $s_\pm$ wave and in the $s_{++}$ wave SC states.
-This is because $\Delta_{{\bf k}+{\bf Q}_{AF}}=\pm\Delta_{\bf k}$, with the $\pm$ sign corresponding to the $s_{++}$ and $s_\pm$ wave, resulting in sign preserving and sign reversing excitations respectively.
-In the $p$ wave states no suppression occur, being $\Delta_{{\bf k}+{\bf Q}_{AF}}=\Delta_{\bf k}^*$, i.e., with a phase difference given by $2\phi_{\bf k}$, resulting in charge and spin coherence factors [see \cref{eq:CoherenceFactors}] which continuously vary on the Fermi surface.
-Again, the signature of the $p$ wave odd symmetry is in the spectral intensities of excitations with transferred momentum $|{\bf q}|\approx\pi/2$ around the $\Gamma$ point, corresponding to a self-nesting of the larger hole pocket (see \cref{fig:lifeas}).
-While in the $s$ wave case excitations at $|{\bf q}|=\pi/2$ are sign preserving, with a consequent suppression of spectral intensities in the spin DSF, in the $p$ wave case they are sign reversing, resulting instead in an enhancement in the spin DSF.
+In fact, spectral intensities at ${\bf Q}_{\rm AF}$ are further suppressed in the charge and in the spin DSF respectively in the $s_\pm$~wave and in the $s_{++}$~wave SC states.
+This is because one has $\Delta_{{\bf k}+{\bf Q}_{\rm AF}}=\pm\Delta_{\bf k}$, with the $\pm$ sign corresponding to the $s_{++}$ and $s_\pm$~wave, resulting in sign-preserving and sign-reversing excitations respectively.
+In the $p$-wave states no suppression occurs, being $\Delta_{{\bf k}+{\bf Q}_{\rm AF}}=\Delta_{\bf k}^*$, i.e., with a phase difference given by $2\phi_{\bf k}$, resulting in charge and spin coherence factors [see \cref{eq:CoherenceFactors}] which continuously vary on the Fermi surface.
+Again, the signature of the $p$-wave odd-symmetry is in the spectral intensities of excitations with transferred momentum $|{\bf q}|\approx\pi/2$, corresponding to a self-nesting of the larger hole pocket (see \cref{fig:lifeas}).
+While in the $s$-wave case excitations with $|{\bf q}|\approx\pi/2$ are sign-preserving, with a consequent suppression of spectral intensities in the spin DSF, in the $p$-wave case they are sign-reversing, resulting instead in an enhancement in the spin DSF\@.